Proctor Compaction Test

 Soils are the most basic and least expensive construction materials available.
-For all of human history, construction projects from primitive burial mounds to modern interstate highways have removed, replaced, filled or shaped the soil surface to accommodate pavements and structures, or to make the earthwork itself a structure.
+For all human history, construction projects from primitive burial mounds to modern interstate highways have removed, replaced, filled or shaped the soil surface to accommodate pavements and structures, or to make the earthwork itself a structure.
 Experience and experimentation have taught us that compacting the soils we place makes the installation more permanent, along with some other advantages.

 Benefits of Soil Compaction